|

 be justified to the "ordinary person in the street."
 There was no

-question of actual guilt in any of these cases so that wasn't a problem.
+question of actual guilt in any of these cases so that wasn't the issue.

-Therefore, either all 4 should have been hanged as the law decreed or the law
+Therefore, either all four should have been hanged as the law decreed or the

 convicted murderers of both sexes were reprieved during the 20th century.
 This